adrian5/oceanic-next-refresh-syntax/README.md

 ## Contributing

 For feedback and requests, please use the Issue tracker.
-If you want better highlighting for your language of choice, please include code snippets if possible; the more syntax, the better!
+If you want better highlighting for your language of choice, please include code samples if possible; the more syntax, the better!